Npm List

 To format the output of the installed packages in JSON format, you use the npm list command with the --json flag:

-npm list --depth=0 --jsonCode language: Shell Session (shell)
+npm list --jsonCode language: Shell Session (shell)

 Output: